 Liquid crystalline compounds emit no light of their own directly, but use a reflector to produce images in colour.
 LCDs have a wide range of applications from instrument panels, aircraft cockpit displays, computer monitor screens, LCD televisions, and a number of portable devices like cameras, smartphones and digital cameras.

-As earlier mentioned, most smartphones nowadays have Liquid Crystal Displays as the prevalent touchscreen technology they are fitted with.
+As earlier mentioned, most smartphones nowadays have LCDs as the prevalent touchscreen technology they are fitted with.
 Smartphones today have a range of applications, from surfing the web, playing games, watching TV shows just to name a few.
 To enjoy these benefits to the fullest, smartphone screens have evolved over time to let users get better screen and picture quality on their devices.

 An LCD is created with the use of two pieces of polarized glass.
 The second glass is placed perpendicular to the first, and placing the two polarizer 90-degrees from one another will block out all light waves.